-To preserve your color, try to avoid exposing your hair to pollution, chlorine, hard water, and UV radiation.
+To preserve your color, try to avoid exposing your hair to pollution, chlorine (which can cause green hair tones), hard water, and UV radiation.

 On the other hand, you can speed up the toner fading process by shampooing your hair more often with a clarifying or antidandruff shampoo.
 You can also use baking soda, dishwashing soap, and lemon juice.

 Just make sure to deep condition to prevent drying out and damaging the hair.